adoyle-h/one.nvim/doc/treesitter.md

 All parsers installed in `nvim-treesitter/parser/`. `:TSUninstall` will remove `nvim-treesitter/parser/{language}.so` file.
 If you trapped in treesitter parsers, try to remove the `nvim-treesitter/parser-info/{language}.revision` as well.

+## Find TSHighlightCaptures

+Use `:TSHighlightCapturesUnderCursor` to view the highlight group of word under cursor.